kyma-project/btp-manager/docs/user/03-21-create-service-instance-with-custom-secret.md

 ### Create Your Custom Secret

 1. Create an SAP Service Manager service instance with the `service-operator-access` plan.
-See [Create a Service Instance](03-30-management-of-service-instances-and-bindings.md#create-a-service-instance).
 2. Create service binding to the SAP Service Manager service instance you have created.
-See [Create a Service Binding](03-30-management-of-service-instances-and-bindings.md#create-a-service-binding).
 3. Get the access credentials of the SAP Service Manager instance from its service binding.
 Copy them from the BTP cockpit as a JSON.
 4. Create the `creds.json` file in your working directory and save the credentials there.
 5. In the same working directory, generate the Secret by calling the `create-secret-file.sh` script with the **operator** option as the first parameter and **your-secret-name**  as the second parameter.